WEIRD SCIENCE: MARYLAND’S NEW TEST FOR THE ADMISSIBILITY OF EXPERT TESTIMONY.

 * * *

-Silverman Thompson’s attorneys are well prepared to guide clients through this transition.
+Silverman Thompson’s attorneys are well-prepared to guide clients through this transition.
 Our team’s extensive experience ensures that our clients will be well-positioned to successfully defend their experts from exclusion and attack any shaky experts offered by their opponents.
 If you have questions about this article, please contact Todd Hesel at thesel@silvermanthompson.com.
 If you have questions how we could assist you in complex litigation, please call Bill Sinclair at bsinclair@silvermanthompson.com.
-Both Todd and Bill can also be reached at (410) 385-2225.
+They also can be reached at (410) 385-2225.